ronakj8617/SafeC/RESEARCH_MOTIVATION.md

 1. **How can custom static analysis tools detect common vulnerability patterns in C/C++ code?**
 2. **What are the trade-offs between parser complexity and practical vulnerability detection?**
-3. **How can configuration-based detection rules improve tool extensibility?**
+3. **How can configuration-based detection rules improve tool extensibility and usability?**
+4. **What pointer safety issues can be detected through state tracking and dataflow analysis?**

 ## Motivation